 You obviously don’t have to buy organic chicken, but I highly recommend it…and that’s all I’ve got to say about that.
 My grocery store carries a brand from a local farm that I like AND it’s from Amish country, I don’t know why this is different than regular country but it sounds good.
 I use boneless skinless but you don’t have to, bone-in works fine and it’s cheaper.
 You can also use all chicken breast meat, I just like the combo of the two.
 You can also get up every day at 5:00 AM to workout, I prefer to sleep until the last possible minute.
 Lots of choices here.

 I recommend poaching the chicken, it’s easy and the chicken stays nice and moist.
 Just get your chicken stock simmering in a large pot and then add the chicken, add water if the stock doesn’t completely cover the chicken.
 Cook on medium heat for about 20 minutes.
 Once the chicken is cooked through, remove it from the pot and set it aside to cool before handling it, that shit will be hot.
-Pictured below we have the poaching chicken on the left and the resting bitch face chicken on the right.

 This is a great time to prep your other ingredients, slice your grapes, cut your celery, yell at your kids, whatever.